What is a Party Wall?

 What is the Party Wall Act?

 The Party Wall Act is essentially a set of rules which tell you what you can and cannot do in regard to Party Walls or Structures, Boundary Walls or excavating near other people's property.
+You can read the Party Wall Act here.

 How do I ensure my Loft Conversion work complies with the Party Wall Act?

 If the adjoining owner does not want to give their consent, or does not feel confident in doing so, then they should still give a written response refusing to consent.
-Their refusing consent (or simply ignoring your notice) does not prevent you from carrying out the work it just means that you need to appoint a surveyor(s) to prepare a document called a 'Party Wall' Award.
+The adjoining owner refusing consent (or simply ignoring your notice) does not prevent you from carrying out the work it just means that you need to appoint a surveyor(s) to prepare a document called a 'Party Wall' Award.
 This document will describe in detail how the work can be carried out to comply with the Party Wall Act in this particular instance.
 This is not an unusual outcome either as it's perfectly reasonable that even very friendly neighbours might want to seek this reassurance.
-As the party pushing to have the work done you will have to meet the costs of the surveyor (s).
+As the party seeking to work on the party wall you will be expected to meet the costs of the surveyor (s).
 Ideally both you and the adjoining owner will agree to share a surveyor as this will keep the cost down.
-However, they are entitled to insist on separate surveyors if they want and, although this rarely happens, in this situation you would have to meet the costs of both surveyors.
+However, the adjoining owner(s) are entitled to insist on separate surveyors if that's what they want and, in such circumstances, you are likely to be expected to meet the costs of both surveyors.

 What sort of work needs to be done to my Party Wall during my Loft Conversion?